learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 rows.
 Another way to think of it is that the `HAVING` clause is an additional filter to the `WHERE` clause.

-- HAVING supports aggregate functions as it has to work with groups of rows. so for example, if there are multiple integers in a group it can filter out the groups with a low average, a high total (sum) or count how many rows are in the group.
+- HAVING supports aggregate functions as it has to work with groups of rows.
+So for example, if there are multiple integers in a group it can filter out the groups with a low average, a high total (sum) or count how many rows are in the group.